 - 1. We request that radio altimeter manufacturers submit receiver radiofrequency (RF) selectivity, interference tolerance masks, and baseline operational specifications for each model number in production or still in use, and approximate numbers of each radio altimeter model currently in service in the United States; and, if appropriate, mark submissions as proprietary.
 This information can be submitted to the FAA at OperationalSafety@faa.gov and should indicate "Radio Altimeter SAIB" in the subject line.
 The FAA will provide any information you submit to the FCC and NTIA subject to those agencies' processes for protection of confidential information, where such protection is requested. - 2.
-We recommend radio altimeter manufacturers complete analysis or testing of each model number either in production, supported, or still being employed, to determine the susceptibility to interference from fundamental emissions in 3700-3800 MHz which is available for wireless broadband in December of 2021 and the full 3700-3980 MHz band which will become available later, as well as potential spurious emissions in the 4200-4400 MHz band, and assess this susceptibility for compatibility with the adjacent spectrum environment in accordance with the FCC R&O and 3GPP specification, as well as the environment in other countries in which each radio altimeter could be operated.
+We recommend radio altimeter manufacturers complete analysis or testing of each model number either in production, supported, or still being employed, to determine the susceptibility to interference from fundamental emissions in the full 3.7-3.98 GHz band, as well as potential spurious emissions in the 4.2-4.4 GHz band, and assess this susceptibility for compatibility with the adjacent spectrum environment in accordance with the FCC R&O and 3GPP specification, as well as the environment in other countries in which each radio altimeter could be operated.
 We encourage radio altimeter manufacturers to work with the FAA to facilitate this process.

-- 3. Report instances of erroneous altimeter performance to the FAA and FCC, or other appropriate civil aviation authorities (CAAs) and spectrum regulators.
+- 3. Report instances of erroneous altimeter performance to the FAA and FCC, or other appropriate CAAs and spectrum regulators.
 If the equipment is susceptible to harmful interference, determine what design changes are necessary to remediate. - 4.
 Collaborate with aircraft manufacturers on design changes and issue guidance to operators on potential retrofit plans for radio altimeters susceptible to harmful interference, if necessary. - 5.
 Determine any necessary operational restrictions or actions needed to address in-flight radio altimeter anomalies in order to maintain safe operations with radio altimeter equipment susceptible to harmful interference and communicate this information to CAAs, operators, and pilots. - 6.
 Collect radio altimeter retrofit plans, timelines, and completion information from operators and share this information with MITRE Corporation.
 MITRE will collect, aggregate, and de-identify proprietary information.